KenPainter/GenLogic/README.md

 This produces three major simplifications for application development:
 - Declarative business logic in the database layer
-- No ORM is needed
+- No ORM in the client
-- Simplified SQL statements in the middleware
+- Simplified SQL statements in the client

 This project is the spiritual descendant of [Andromeda](https://github.com/Andromeda-Project/andromeda), originally written by [Ken Downs](https://github.com/KenPainter)